pbosetti/cncpp/R/README.md

 rstudio
 ```
 Then, in RStudio open the project in the `R` folder of the cncpp repository, open the `cncpp_test.qmd` file and follow the instructions in there.

+## Contents

+Use the following notebooks:

+- `direct_plotting.qmd`: to make plots by reading a CSV file generated with the `simulate` command
+- `interface_test.qmd`: to test the CNCpp library by direct interface from R